Generative adversarial network: In practice

 The generative network generates candidates while the discriminative network evaluates them.
-The contest operates in terms of data distributions.
-Typically, the generative network learns to map from a latent space to a data distribution of interest, while the discriminative network distinguishes candidates produced by the generator from the true data distribution.
-The generative network's training objective is to increase the error rate of the discriminative network (i.e., "fool" the discriminator network by producing novel candidates that the discriminator thinks are not synthesized (are part of the true data distribution)).
+This creates a contest based on data distributions, where the generator learns to map from a latent space to the true data distribution, aiming to produce candidates that the discriminator cannot distinguish from real data.
+The discriminator's goal is to correctly identify these candidates, but as the generator improves, its task becomes more challenging, increasing the discriminator's error rate.

 A known dataset serves as the initial training data for the discriminator.
 Training involves presenting it with samples from the training dataset until it achieves acceptable accuracy.
 The generator is trained based on whether it succeeds in fooling the discriminator.
 Typically, the generator is seeded with randomized input that is sampled from a predefined latent space (e.g. a multivariate normal distribution).
 Thereafter, candidates synthesized by the generator are evaluated by the discriminator.
 Independent backpropagation procedures are applied to both networks so that the generator produces better samples, while the discriminator becomes more skilled at flagging synthetic samples.
 When used for image generation, the generator is typically a deconvolutional neural network, and the discriminator is a convolutional neural network.

 Relation to other statistical machine learning methods

 GANs are implicit generative models, which means that they do not explicitly model the likelihood function nor provide a means for finding the latent variable corresponding to a given sample, unlike alternatives such as flow-based generative model.

 Compared to fully visible belief networks such as WaveNet and PixelRNN and autoregressive models in general, GANs can generate one complete sample in one pass, rather than multiple passes through the network.

-Compared to Boltzmann machines and nonlinear ICA, there is no restriction on the type of function used by the network.
+Compared to Boltzmann machines and linear ICA, there is no restriction on the type of function used by the network.

 Since neural networks are universal approximators, GANs are asymptotically consistent.
 Variational autoencoders might be universal approximators, but it is not proven as of 2017.